ShuoShu237038/RC-stable-audio-tools/README.md

 ## 🛠️ Advanced Usage

-For detailed instructions on training and inference commands, flags, and additional options, refer to the main GitHub fork documentation:
+For detailed instructions on training and inference commands, flags, and additional options, refer to the main GitHub documentation:
 [Stable Audio Tools Detailed Usage](https://github.com/Stability-AI/stable-audio-tools)

 ---